cncf/tag-security/Containerd/self-assessment.md

 - TLS encryption safeguards data exchange, and secure networking configurations and communication protocols protect against unauthorized access.
 - The use of secure communication protocols, such as HTTPS, when communicating with external services to protect data from exposure is also promoted.
 - Security audits occur regularly (CNCF fuzzing audit, community-driven audits, etc.) complemented by a responsible disclosure policy for discreetly reporting and addressing security issues before public disclosure.
-- Containerd releases updates with security patches, performance enhancements, and bug fixes, while comprehensive documentation guides secure deployment (https://containerd.io/docs/).
+- Containerd releases updates with security patches, performance enhancements, and bug fixes, while comprehensive [documentation](https://containerd.io/docs/) guides secure deployment.

 **Communication Channels:**